SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/orphaned-resources.md

 # Orphaned Workspaces

-**This article shows how you can resolve the Orphaned Workspaces policy violation** triggered when Syskit Point detects that Microsoft Teams and Microsoft 365 Groups don’t have active owners.
+**This article shows how you can resolve the Orphaned Workspaces policy violation** when Syskit Point detects that Microsoft Teams and Microsoft 365 Groups don’t have active owners.

 When a team no longer has an active owner, there is no longer a person on the other end of an automated governance policy which means the site could potentially have shared files that are outdated and pose a serious security risk.